mattcroat/joy-of-code/posts/beautiful-presentations-with-svelte/beautiful-presentations-with-svelte.md

 </section>
 ```

-- the `data-auto-animate-id` attribute is useful when you want to break out of an animated slide into a new slide
+- `data-auto-animate-id` attribute is useful when you want to break out of an animated slide into a new slide
-- the `data-auto-animate` attribute marks the slide to be animated
+- `data-auto-animate` attribute marks the slide to be animated
-- the `data-auto-animate-restart` option is useful if you want to break from the same group you're animating into a new slide
+- `data-auto-animate-restart` option is useful if you want to break from the same group you're animating into a new slide

 Using `null` is crucial otherwise the data attribute is always going to be present on the element.
 By saying `animate || null` we check if the prop is passed in which case the data attribute is used otherwise it's not.